jayden0100bit/M-A-real-options-valuation/README.md

-I'm currently studying Statistics, so when I came across **real options** and found out they can be valued with Black-Scholes, I got interested in connecting it with stuff from my stats knowlegde — lognormal distributions, Monte Carlo simulation, a bit of stochastic processes.
+I'm currently studying Statistics, so when I came across **real options** and found out they can be valued with Black-Scholes, I got interested in connecting it with stuff from my stats knowledge — lognormal distributions, Monte Carlo simulation, a bit of stochastic processes.
 So this notebook ends up being somewhere between a finance topic and a statistics exercise I did for fun, not a fully polished professional finance analysis.